AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 1. **Install Blender**

-First, you need to install [Blender](https://www.blender.org/download/)(Recommend Blender 3.5, 3.6.X, or previous 4.0).
+First, you need to install [Blender](https://www.blender.org/download/)(We recommend Blender 3.5, 3.6.X, or 4.0).

 ![image](https://github.com/AIGODLIKE/ComfyUI-BlenderAI-node/assets/116185401/aacf1cfe-ae44-4930-9a93-c226a8408066)